spraakbanken/sparv-pipeline/docs/user-manual/installation-and-setup.md

 |**Version compatible with Sparv** |0.9.3
 |**Dependencies**          		   |[Python 2](https://www.python.org/download/releases/2.0/#download)

-The current version of hfst-SweNER expects to be run in a Python 2 environment while the Sparv pipeline is written in Python 3.
+The current version of hfst-SweNER expects to be run in a Python 2 environment while the Sparv Pipeline is written in Python 3.
 Before installing hfst-SweNER you need make sure that it will be run with the correct version of Python by replacing `python` with `python2` in all the Python scripts in the `hfst-swener-0.9.3/scripts` directory.
 The first line in every script will then look like this: